vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 ```
 After executing this code, `adjacency` is a compressed-sparse-row (CSR) Scipy sparse matrix
 containing the graph adjacency matrix (Wikipedia has a [nice explanation](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) of the format).
 There are three fields
-of the `adjacency` class that we care about, and for this tutorial, the only relevant pieces of information
+of the `adjacency` class that we care about:
-are their datatypes and sizes.
-I've also listed their semantic meaning below, in case you're interested, but
-feel free to ignore that info.

 1. `adjacency.data`: A 1D Numpy array of type `float64` with length $\textrm{nnz}(A)$.
 The value
 `adjacency.data[i]` gives the weight of nonzero $i$ from $A$, where the nonzeros are ordered